Cathy Brown (boxer)

-Cathy Brown (born 28 July 1970) is a British sports coach and former professional boxer who competed from 1999 to 2006.
+Cathy Brown (born 28 July 1970) is a British sports coach and former professional boxer who competed from 1998 to 2006.
 She challenged for multiple world championships during her career; the WIBF bantamweight title twice in 2002 and 2004; the WIBF flyweight title in 2003; and the WBC female flyweight title in 2005.
 At regional level, she challenged once for the European female flyweight title in 2003.

-She regularly writes columns for Men's Health and Women's Health magazine.
+She regularly writes columns for Men's Health and Women's Health magazines.

 Background

 Brown was born on 28 July 1970.
 She was put into a Catholic Care orphanage until she was adopted at an early age by her adoptive parents and raised in Lanchester, Durham.
 In 1992 she moved to London to pursue her photographic career as a Forensic Photographer, as which she worked until 1998.

 Early career

 She started Kickboxing in 1992 as a hobby and only after three months her trainer suggested that she should enter her first competition.
-She remained undefeated for 25 fights, winning both the BKBU and WBFo British Kick Boxing title.
+She remained undefeated for 25 fights, winning both the BKBU and WBF British Kick Boxing title.